Afey/edx-documentation/en_us/shared/glossary/glossary.rst

   For more information, see `Image Mapped Input Problem`_.

 .. _Import:

 **Import**

-  A tool in edX Studio that loads a new course into your existing course.
-When you use the Import tool, Studio replaces all of your existing course content with the content from the imported course.
+  A tool in edX Studio that loads a new course or library into your existing course or library.
+When you use the Import tool, Studio replaces all of your existing course or library content with the content from the imported course or library.

-  For more information, see `Import a Course`_.
+  For more information, see `Import a Course`_ or `Import a Library`_.